 Dr. Considine and his team are studying the molecular basis of diabetes and its complications.
 In one focus area, Dr. Mastracci’s lab is using zebrafish, mice and human tissue to explore mechanisms for beta cell regeneration.
 This center is actively recruiting diabetes investigators to the Lilly Diabetes Center of Excellence at the IBRI.
 The LDCE was integrated into the IDC in the fall of 2018 as a talent and funding collaboration with Eli Lilly and Company and Indiana University School of Medicine to expand diabetes research at the IBRI.

 Dr. Robertson and his team are making vast amounts of health data accessible for analysis by industry and academic partners to better identify and predict human diseases.

 - The Pharmaceutical Biotechnology Center (PBC)

 Dr. Yusibov and the team he is assembling will focus on human health concerns through the development and manufacturing of therapeutic antibodies and vaccines.
 The center will have interdisciplinary science teams working together on a common goal.
 The PBC also has access to Eli Lilly and Company's Fab Phage Display Library to enhance the discovery of therapeutic antibodies.

 - The Board of Directors supervises the IBRI management structure.
-There are currently 11 members, including a representative of the state of Indiana, the CEO of the IBRI, and other high-level members representing the life sciences industry, research institutions, investors, donor organizations and regional universities.
+Members include a representative of the state of Indiana, the CEO of the IBRI, and other high-level members representing the life sciences industry, research institutions and state universities.